 monument complex located at Mahabalipuram on the Coromandel Coast of Bay of

 Bengal Tamil Nadu India.
-It is UNSECO World Heritage site.
+It is UNESCO World Heritage site.
 The construction of

 this was during the reign of King Narasimhavarman of Pallava dynasty.
 Each of

 the five temples resembles a chariot and each one of it is beautifully carved

 over a single stone.
 The structures are named after Pancha Pandavas and their

 classic example is the Kailash Temple famously known as cave 16 at Ellora